andresvarsel/Convert_Timestamps/README.md

 The converted timestamps are to be found in the column 'date_time'.

 Note: For the purpose of experimentation an exe file was created by using pyinstaller.
-The exe file (JamiDB_csv_date_time.exe) is found in the Resource folder.
+The exe file (JamiDB_csv_date_time.exe) is found in the 'Resources' folder.